Government and Foundation Grants

 Procurement, Suspension and Debarment Requirements for Federal Grants

 Carleton College is prohibited from contracting with or making sub awards under covered transactions to parties that are suspended or debarred or whose principals are suspended or debarred by the federal government.
+The Business Office should be contacted before entering into a sub-award arrangement.
 The College will assure compliance with this federal regulation with confirmation from the System for Award Management (SAM) (https://www.sam.gov).
 SAM will be checked before making a sub grant or contract award of any amount to an outside organization.
 Third party payments associated with federal grants will be reviewed against SAM prior to payment of $25,000.00 or more.
-The Business Office should be contacted before entering into a sub-award arrangement.
-A Vendor Selection Form is required to be submitted for equipment purchases of greater than $5,000.00 which will include the SAM check.

 Grant expenditures are processed through Accounts Payable.
 All expenditures are reviewed to ensure they are allowable under the terms of the grant, within the allowed time period, properly authorized and adequately documented.
 If the invoice does not provide adequate information as to the nature of the charge and how it relates to the grant project, please supply other supporting documents or narrative.